Login Security for Community Websites: Forums, Groups, and Networks

 1. Enforce Login-Only Access

-Public forums are vulnerable to spam and unauthorized data scraping.
+Public forums are vulnerable to spam and unauthorized data stealing.

 With LoginPress: